If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What are the symptoms of menstrual cramps?

-Menstrual cramps can feel like a dull ache in the abdomen, lower back, hips or inner thighs.
-The pain may start just before your period or at the beginning of your period and can last 1 to 3 days.
+Menstrual cramps can feel like a dull ache or a shooting pain.
+They most often occur in your lower stomach.
+You may also feel them in your lower back, hips or thighs.
+The pain may start before your period or when your period begins.
+Menstrual cramps last about 1 to 3 days.
 The pain may be bad enough to keep you from doing your normal activities.

 CAUSES & RISK FACTORS